Handling the heavy lifting for advertisers

 - The SKAdNetwork offers true, deterministic attribution signal verified by Apple.

-- Real-time IDFA-based or probabilistic attribution signal from Kochava can be used in conjunction with SKAdNetwork signal to provide additional insights into performance.
+- Real-time IDFA-based or probabilistic attribution (see iOS 14+ restrictions) signal from Kochava can be used in conjunction with SKAdNetwork signal to provide additional insights into performance.

 - Kochava will support the heavy lifting for advertiser adoption of SKAdNetwork by: